-- Removal of the Passenger Facility Charge (PFC) cap allowing airports to set a PFC at levels that maintain individual airports through projects that increase capacity or enhance safety.
+Increasing the Passenger Facility Charge (PFC).
 PFCs are not a tax, but instead a user fee charged to passengers using the airport.
-PFCs have no impact on the federal budget, as the fees are collected by the airlines and returned directly to the airport for use on projects that are approved by both the FAA and the airlines. - Privatizing air traffic control towers through the Contract Towers program.
-The proposed total privatization of the Air Traffic Control (ATC) system is supported only by the airlines.
-The established Contract Tower program has been proven effective and efficient as demonstrated in the Inspector General's Audit Report.
-On average, contract towers save \$1.5 million annually with no degradation to safety - Ensuring the U.S. Customs and Border Protection Office fully staffs its office at the Des Moines International Airport by adding staff positions to match staffing levels with other comparable airports in the Midwest, such as Omaha (four full-time employees) and Sioux Falls (two full-time employees).
-Continue the intermittent processing of Global Entry applications in Des Moines.
+PFCs have no impact on the federal budget, as the fees are collected by the airlines and returned directly to the airport for use on projects that are approved by both the FAA and the airlines.

+- Ensuring the U.S. Customs and Border Protection Office fully staffs its office at the Des Moines International Airport by adding staff positions to match staffing levels with other comparable airports in the Midwest, such as Omaha (four full-time employees) and Sioux Falls (two full-time employees). - Continue the intermittent processing of Global Entry applications in Des Moines.